Understanding Pelvic Health: Your Guide to Physical Therapy for Bowel and Bladder Issues

 Are Kegels Always the Answer?

-While Kegels can be helpful for some people, they’re not a universal solution.
+Short answer: no. While Kegels can be helpful for some people, they’re not a universal solution.
 In fact, if your pelvic floor muscles are already tight or overactive, doing Kegels can actually worsen symptoms like:

 Difficulty starting bowel movements